mozamil0v3/delta0ve/README.md

 # delta0ve
-this is demo for git github class
+this is demo for git github class.